 To create a user-level experiment,

-In the Allocation panel, enter the percentage of users that you want to allocate to this experiment.
-By default, each experiment runs in its own layer and you can enter a value up to 100%
+For Allocation, enter the percentage of users that you want to allocate to this experiment.
+By default, each experiment runs in its own layer and you can enter a value up to 100%.

 Device-level and Custom ID Experiments

 The default randomization unit for experiments is User ID.
-To create an experiment with a different unit ID type, follow steps 1 - 4 above.
+To create an experiment with a different unit ID type, follow steps 1 - 4 from the "User-level Experiments" section above.
 Then,

 Now follow the remaining steps as described in the previous section to complete your experiment setup.